Accept Cookies

 Call for Abstract Submissions

-The application window for abstract submissions for this years event CLOSED on Friday 20th September 2024 at 12noon
+The application window for abstract submissions is currently OPEN and will close on Friday 19th September 2025 at 12noon.

 For reference, please find below the abstract submission categories: